 College Sports Analyst & Reporter

 Maria Taylor joined ESPN as a college analyst & reporter in 2014.
 One of the network’s most versatile commentators, Taylor was named a reporter for College GameDay Built by Home Depot and ABC Saturday Night Football in 2017.
+She adds NBA Countdown hosting duties to her roster in 2019.
 She had previously served as the host of SEC Network’s traveling pregame show SEC Nation, alongside analysts Tim Tebow, Marcus Spears and Paul Finebaum.
-Taylor’s versatility is showcased on a variety of ESPN’s shows and platforms, as she hosts College Football Live, Big Monday and NCAA Women’s Final Four studio coverage, serves as a regular co-host on Get Up!, and works as a sideline reporter on Saturday Primetime and marquee men’s basketball games throughout the season.
+Taylor’s versatility is showcased on a variety of ESPN’s shows and platforms, as she hosts College Football Live, Big Monday and NCAA Women’s Final Four studio coverage, serves as a regular co-host on Get Up, and works as a sideline reporter on Saturday Primetime and marquee men’s basketball games throughout the season.
 In addition, Taylor is an analyst on other SEC and ESPN telecasts, including volleyball and women’s basketball.
 She is also a part of ESPN’s NBA Draft coverage.

 Prior to her role on SEC Nation, she served as a college football reporter on SEC Network with commentator Brent Musburger and Jesse Palmer.
 In 2013, she was the sideline reporter on ESPN2’s weekly Saturday night primetime college football telecast in addition to the Orange Bowl, her second consecutive year covering the annual bowl game.
 Additionally, she has been an analyst on the NCAA Women’s Basketball Selection Show, NCAA Women’s Basketball Tournament Preview Show and also ESPN’s coverage of both the NCAA Women’s Basketball Tournament and Women’s Volleyball National Championship for the previous two years.